dbazhenov/argocd-percona-everest/README.md

 # Percona Everest GitOps Deployment with Argo CD

 This repository demonstrates how to deploy [Percona Everest](https://www.percona.com/software/percona-everest) using a GitOps approach with [Argo CD](https://argoproj.github.io/cd/).
-Percona Everest simplifies the deployment and management of Percona database distributions (MongoDB, PostgreSQL, MySQL) on Kubernetes.
+Percona Everest simplifies the deployment and management of Percona database distributions (MongoDB, PostgreSQL, MySQL) on Kubernetes, along with integrated Percona Monitoring and Management (PMM).

 -----